guitoof/articles/Flutter_Hero_Animation_Unmasked/Flutter_Hero_Animation_Unmasked_Part_2.md

 In order to so, we'll implement the following steps:

 1. Display our `UnmaskedHeroes` at their initial position on screen
-2. Animate them from their intial to their final positions
+2. Animate them from their initial to their final positions
 3. Hide the source & destination widgets during the flight

 Eventually, we'll buy our `UnmaskedHero` a return ticket by making sure they can fly back when we navigate back